 Do I have to register for Orientation?

 No. All transfer students with over 30 credits and have paid their deposit are automatically registered for Transfer Student Orientation.
-Transfer students with more than 30 credits can elect to attend the weeklong First-Year Student Orientation instead of Transfer Student Orientation by contacting the Waino Wahtera Center for Student Success at 906-487-3558 or emailing firstname.lastname@example.org
+Transfer students with more than 30 credits can elect to attend the four-day long First-Year Student Orientation.
+There are many good reasons to attend the full four-day long orientation, and each year a portion of transfer students elect to do so.
+Please contact us to discuss this at email@example.com or 906-487-3558.

 Do I have to attend Orientation?

 Orientation is a mandatory program for all new students, including those transferring from another institution.
 Our transfer orientation is razor focused on the unique needs of transfer students, connecting you to campus resources and creating opportunities for you to meet other students, faculty and staff.
 Past transfer students consistently rate our orientation as useful in their transition to Michigan Tech.

 Transfer student orientation will be held 4-6 p.m. on Sunday, August 23, 2020.
 Department introductions and Advisor meetings start at 9 a.m. on Monday, August 24, 2020.
 You will be able to access a variety of other optional programs throughout the week.

 Transfer students spend the day getting familiar with campus resources, learning about their academic department, meeting with their academic advisor, and getting to know other incoming transfer students.
 Transfer students will have the opportunity to make changes to their schedule during this day.